rjrivera/vetgamedev/introduction/06more-flow/README.md

 Humans don't memorize the ASCII table tho - unless you work at google - so we use char literals.
 Let's use char literals to control a for statement.

 //Print the alphabet!

 for (char let = 'a'; let <= 'z'; let++) cout << let << " " << endl; //single statement control loops don't need brackets :3

-easy now that we understand how the compiler interprets a different datatype. what about the 'string' data type?
+Makes sense now that we understand how the compiler interprets a different datatype. what about the 'string' data type?
 Similar concept. "ant" < "bat" < "batman" The concept of ordered values is known as lexicography. "ant" is lexicographically less than "bat";